lwalisch/vue-variform/docs/README.md

 npm install --save vue-variform
 ```

-To use the variform component, simply add two import to the `main.js` file.
+To use the variform component, simply add two imports to the `main.js` file.
 ```js{3-4}
 import Vue from 'vue'
 import App from './App.vue'